spacetelescope/jwst/docs/jwst/introduction.rst

 $ strun calwebb_detector1.cfg jw00017001001_01101_00001_nrca1_uncal.fits

 These configuration files can be edited as needed, or created completely from scratch.
-For more information, see the `Configuration Files`_ file section below
+For more information, see the `Configuration Files`_ file section below.

 Exit Status
 -----------